u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Equally important is that the intermediate and final results wouldn’t be locked away in PowerPoints and PDFs – two formats that are notoriously difficult for machine readability.

 Imagine if every lab meeting, idea, brainstorming session, experimental decision lived in such a shared, explorable graph.
-Not buried in notebooks or brains, but organized, attributed, and discoverable -- by your future self, your peers, and the broader scientific community.
+Not buried in notebooks, slides, and brains, but organized and discoverable with proper attribution -- by scientists, and those adjacent.

 ### Public Science has Transformative Potential